For a perfect girls’ getaway this fall, head to Elk +Avenue Hotel in Banff.

 Dine at Farm + Fire Restaurant (conveniently located at Elk + Avenue so you don’t need to drive anywhere).

 Walk to Park Distillery Restaurant & Bar (locally made spirits) or The Radiant (according to Banff and Lake Louise Tourism, “Their cocktails and cheese boards are amazing!”) for after-dinner drinks.

-Enjoy brunch at Farm + Fire (open 8 am – 2 pm) or coffee and a muffin at Good Earth Cafe.
+Enjoy brunch at Farm + Fire (open 8 am – 2 pm), or coffee and a muffin at Good Earth Coffeehouse.
 Both are located at Elk + Avenue Hotel.

 Get lunch to go from Wild Flour Artisan Bakery Cafe.
 There’s also an IGA grocery store beside Elk + Avenue if you need hiking snacks.

 Hike around Johnson Lake for great views of hoodoos and Mount Rundle, and look for the old hermit cabin on the south side of the lake.
 2.8 km loop, minimal elevation gain.
 For a longer hike, try C Level Cirque (3.9 km one way, 450 metres elevation gain).

 Go on a driving tour of Lake Minnewanka Scenic Drive, and stop at Two Jack Lake and Lake Minnewanka.
 Before driving back to Banff, stretch your legs at Cascade Falls (short, steep hike to the base of the falls) or Cascade Ponds.
 Observe the speed limit and keep an eye out for elk, deer, and bighorn sheep.